bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 ***

 I have the following talks on topics of interest to Enterprise Developers that I can deliver at your user group or conference.
-You can submit a request for me to speak by [contacting me]({PathToRoot}/contact.html).
+You can submit a request for me to speak by {ContactPageLink:contacting me}.

 #### Artificial Intelligence and Algorithms